”Money is only a tool. It will take you wherever you wish, but it will not replace you as the driver.”

 - Pay off your credit card or student loan?

-The person who doesn’t know where his next dollar is coming from usually doesn’t know where his last dollar went.
+The person who doesn’t know where his next dollar comes from usually doesn’t know where his last dollar went.
 Unknown

 - Does the job include retirement & pension fund contributions?